Geert

 Long-Term

-on the degree the society embraces, or does
+degree the society embraces, or does not embrace, long-term

-to support a strong work ethic where long-term
+strong work ethic where long-term rewards are expected

 Discussion